-This outline describes the three course modules.
-For each module, participants will be expected to gather information on a number of issues before the beginning of the course, in order that they can contribute to discussions by sharing the experiences of their countries.
+A description of the three course modules is provided in this outline.
+For each module, participants will be expected to gather information on a number of issues before the beginning of the course, in order that they may contribute to discussions by sharing the experiences of their countries.

-Module 1.
-Development, development policies and the role of international trade and finance in a globalized world - Implications for African economies
+Module 1: Development, development policies and the role of international trade and finance in a globalized world - Implications for economies in Latin America and the Caribbean

-Description.
-This module highlights topical economic issues at the global level and explores their implications for development strategies at the national level.
-It uses the UNCTAD integrated approach to discuss development challenges, examining the interdependence between different policy areas, including macroeconomic policies and management, international trade and finance, as well as new views regarding the nature and role of the developmental State in the light of the ongoing and lingering effects of the global financial, economic crisis and, most recently, the coronavirus disease (COVID-19) pandemic, which hit the global economy the hardest.
-The module also addresses the interdependence between national, regional and international economic realities and their policy implications.
-The pursuit of national and international development policies and strategies is placed in the context of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, which provide the overall framework for sustainable development policies in the 2015-2030 period.
-Opportunities to discuss national and regional experiences on country-specific aspects will help to promote the sharing of national experiences from across the region.
+Description: This module will highlight topical economic issues at the global level and explore their implications for development strategies at the national level.
+The UNCTAD integrated approach will be used to discuss development challenges, examining the interdependence between different policy areas, including macroeconomic policies and management, international trade and finance, as well as new views regarding the nature and role of the developmental state in the light of the ongoing and lingering effects of the global financial crisis and the coronavirus disease (COVID-19) pandemic, which has had a significant impact on the global economy.
+The module will also address the interdependence between national, regional and international development policies and strategies will be placed within the context of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, which provide the overall framework for sustainable development policies in the period 2015-2030.
+Opportunities to discuss national and regional experiences from across the region.

 Expected outcome: At the end of this module, participants will have deepened their understanding of the implications of trade and financial integration for inclusive economic growth, structural change and technological upgrading.
-They should also be able to understand key challenges of development policies to achieve both economic and human development, as well as economic growth.
-Participants will thus develop their capacities to pursue appropriate policies and strategies in these areas and to respond to pandemics, at the national, regional and international levels, with a deepened knowledge of the 2030 Agenda and the Sustainable Development Goals.
+They should also understand the key challenges of development policies in aiming to achieve both human and economic development and economic growth.
+Participants will thereby develop their capacities to pursue appropriate policies and strategies in these areas at the national, regional and international levels, as well as to respond to pandemics, with a deepened knowledge of the 2030 Agenda and the Sustainable Development Goals.

-Module 2.
-Harnessing benefits from trade: Changing dynamics in the multilateral trading system, trade logistics, regional trade agreements and the digital economy
+Module 2: Harnessing benefits from trade: Changing dynamics in the multilateral trading system, trade logistics, regional trade agreements and the digital economy

-Description.
-This module will highlight the role of trade and technology as an enabler of development.
-It will address best practices and policy norms for harnessing the benefits of trade, including the evolving digital economy.
-In view of the economic and social devastations the COVID-19 pandemic inflicted on most countries around the world, the development paradigm that underpins the world economic model seems to have reached its limits.
+Description: This module will highlight the role of trade and technology as enablers of development.
+It will address best practices and policy norms for harnessing the benefits of trade, including in the evolving digital economy.
+In view of the negative social and economic impacts of the COVID-19 pandemic in most countries worldwide, the development paradigm that underpins the world economic model seems to have reached its limits.
 Direct interventions by States through fiscal and financial stimulus packages to mitigate the effects of the crisis on their economies have become the "new normal".
-Consequently, import-dependent poor countries' efforts to tackle the crisis have come up against non-coordinated trade policy responses, including export restrictions on essential goods.
-Large-scale subsidies introduced by major economies to salvage ailing industries are likely to distort international trade.
-Against this backdrop, the module addresses the impact of the current pandemic on trade policies and the international trading system.
-It explores the likely future contours of the international trading system in the light of the ongoing global health crisis, structural difficulties of the World Trade Organization and the increasing level of trade tensions and unilateral protectionist trade measures.
-The module provides an analytical overview of the Doha Round of multilateral trade negotiations, including the negotiating process and the main reasons which led to the collapse of these negotiations.
+As a consequence, in their efforts to deal with the crisis, import-dependent poor countries have faced non-coordinated trade policy responses, including export restrictions on essential goods.
+In addition, large-scale subsidies introduced by major economies to support ailing industries are likely to distort international trade.
+Against this backdrop, this module will address the impact of the pandemic on trade policies and the international trading system.
+The likely future contours of the international trading system will be explored in the light of the ongoing global health crisis, structural difficulties under the World Trade Organization and the increasing level of trade tensions and unilateral protectionist trade measures.
+The module will provide an analytical overview of the Doha Round of trade negotiations, including on the negotiating process and the main reasons for the end of this round of negotiations.